Estimated Reading Time: 7 minutes

 My child often has meltdowns.
 How can I help them develop empathy?

-Are there specific activities to teach empathy?
+Are there specific activities to teach empathy to children?

 How can I support my child's emotional regulation at home?